 Q: When did it become uncool to sleep?

-[Dr. Matthew Walker]: Sleep has an image problem, we have a machismo attitude that means that not only do we fail to get enough sleep, but we actually feel as though we want to wear our badge of sleep deprivation like a lapel pin that we’re proud of.
-There’s a terrible stigma around getting enough sleep, some people think it’s lazy …and that’s strange; none of us would look at an infant sleeping during the day and say, ‘what a lazy baby…’ we understand that sleep is vitally important at that time of life.
+[Dr. Matthew Walker]: Sleep has an image problem.
+We fail to get enough sleep thanks to a number of issues including poor quality of bedding (you must always do your research before purchasing a mattress as they can have a big impact).
+Read more on best mattress reviews website.
+We actually feel as though we want to wear our badge of sleep deprivation like a lapel pin that we’re proud of.
+There’s a terrible stigma around getting enough sleep, some people think it’s lazy …and that’s strange; none of us would look at an infant sleeping during the day and say, ‘what a lazy baby…‘ we understand that sleep is vitally important at that time of life.
 But soon after, we abandon the notion that sleep is essential, and instead, may even chastise others for getting enough.
 We even know from the research that this sleep neglect is being passed on to younger and younger people, and has impact on health and wellbeing well-into adult life.

 I’ve tried to understand why sleep has this image problem, and there’s a number of reasons.
 Perhaps top of the list; status.
 A lot of people in society understandably want to feel important, and one of the ways you do this is to show people how busy you are… and one of the ways you show people how busy you are is to describe how little time you have for sleep… ‘I’m just so busy, I’ve got so much to do, I don’t have time to sleep….‘